konsaranto/phantom/README.md

 ## Files

-* phantom-init: Opens an ncat listening process to a predefined ip and port and redirects input to the payload file.
+* phantom-init: Creates the python3 server and an ncat listening process to a predefined ip and port and redirects input to the payload file.

 * payload: This is the file that gets executed when the target connects to the listening ncat port1.
 It does the following:
   * If the user connecting is not root it overwrites the user's crontab entry with code which periodically attempts to create a backdoor shell to the port2.
   * If the user connecting is root it creates a systemd service which executes a script, continuously trying to create a backdoor bash shell to your machine (port2).
 It also creates a systemd service which executes a script, hiding the pids of the backdoor shells and both of the systemd services (ps aux cannot find them this way).
 It then creates and inserts a rootkit module named usb-bus which hides its files, the ones of the scripts that the systemd services use